I Ching, Yijing or Zhou Yi

 Differences between the hexagram oracle and the trigram oracle

 The trigrams are in essence simply another way to access a hexagram.
-What I like about them is the “why and how” a hexagram has the meaning it has.
-When two trigrams interact, it is like reading about the stone age and how humanity evolved from there.
-A hexagram is more like a study, or even googling, finding extensive information, with all the facts and with references to experts.
+What I like about them is that they reveal a lot about the hexagrams, the “why and how” of their meaning.
+When two trigrams interact, it is like reading about ecology or paintings or symbols.
+A hexagram is more like a study, finding extensive information, with all the facts and with references to experts.

 The Chinese text I used is not a trigram oracle.
 It was created for finding a birth hexagram.
 I have only borrowed the descriptions of the trigrams.
 Many are poetic.
 E.g. "the branches sway from the roots" (earth and thunder).
 I saw that happen here in the garden.
-We have a simple shrub, it came from a seed that blew from somewhere and is related to the willow.
+We have a simple shrub from a seed that blew in from somewhere and is related to the willow.
 Also another shrub that is nice and wide.
 There was a heavy storm, but the simple bush just swayed with the wind, as a whole.
-The beautiful bush also swayed, but each (broad) branch also wobbled on its own.
+The wide bush also swayed, but each (broad) branch also wobbled on its own.
 They were torn from the trunk, they did not swing from the roots.
-Thunder (movement) under the earth: hexagram 24.
+Thunder (movement) in the earth: hexagram 24.
 You get the same hexagram as in the Yijing (I Ching), but it 'feels' different.
-To me, hex.24 now feels more like a continuing way of life than a moment of return.
+To me, hex.24 now feels like a continuing way of life (swaying from the roots), not just a moment of return.

 By contemplating this way of changing, one learns a lot about the trigrams (and hexagrams!) which is less clear when moving the other way, from hexagram to trigram.
 That is why I have removed all references to hexagrams so that the mind does not go there by itself.